msnhdyt/Fire-detection/README.md

 # Fire-detection
 Bangkit Capstone Project (B21-CAP0484)

 This project implemented machine learning to detect fire from HLS video stream and then will send notifications to the android app.
+We used dataset from [kaggle](https://www.kaggle.com/tharakan684/urecamain)

 ## Requierements
 To run this project, ensure you have: